I write everyday butjournaling leave

 - Livvys watching Friends and dreaming of a life in New York.
 She mentions the colourful night life now and then and my hair wants to stand on end.
 We’re heading out for a drive soon.
 Not New York but it’ll have to do, she likes to play her music for me and there’s always chance of a talk

 - Yesterdays howling winds have finally stopped.
 WW3 is over.
-All quiet for a minute on the Western front
+All quiet for now

 The week just gone